Codecademy/docs/content/general/concepts/what-is-graphql/what-is-graphql.md

 ## How GraphQL works under the hood?

-A typical yet simple GraphQL workflow can be seen below:
+A common GraphQL workflow can be seen below:

-- First, a specific data is requested from the client via a query to GraphQL server.
+1. First, a specific data is requested from the client via a query to GraphQL server.
-- In order to get data, a function on the GraphQL server is invoked.
+2. In order to get data, a function on the GraphQL server is invoked.
-- Lastly, GraphQL server return the specific data requested by the client.
+3. Lastly, GraphQL server return the specific data requested by the client.

 ## Who is using GraphQL?